 Daniel and William Clarke live in Sydney, Australia, and share a passion to save the orangutan in Borneo and Sumatra.
 Their desire to help the orangutan happened after a series of events that helped shape Daniels decision to take a stand (read more about it here).

 Daniel has cerebral palsy and is mostly confined to a wheelchair however this doesn’t stop him from doing what he believes is right.

 So far the boys have raised over $862,500 to save the orangutan, sponsored 101,500 acres of orangutan habitat and and have been actively promoting the orangutan’s story throughout the media.

 Over time, Daniel and William have grown to understand the issues facing the orangutan in regards to the deforestation of their habitat due to illegal logging, establishment of palm oil plantations and the illegal pet trade.

 In 2008 the Orangutan Project made Daniel their National Youth Ambassador and Daniel and William have been fundamental in the establishment of their orangutan education program which was launched in 2010 partly fulfilling the boys desire to educate youth around the world.

-Later that same year Daniel and William travelled with their parents through the jungles of Borneo on an extroardinary adventure to see the orangutans in the wild.
+Later that same year Daniel and William travelled to the jungles of Borneo on an extroardinary adventure to see the orangutans in the wild.

 While the boys have received significant media exposure in regards to their quest, some of their other achievements are;

 - Presented at many schools (48,000+ students) regarding their trip to Borneo and the plight of the orangutan.

 - They received a personally signed letter from the Honorable John Howard pledging $500,000 towards the conservation of orangutans in Indonesia as a result of meeting Daniel.